Constipation with Semaglutide: A Simple Guide

 MD EXAM

-Ozempic, also known by its generic name semaglutide, is a groundbreaking medication used in the treatment of type 2 diabetes (and obesity off-label).
-Developed by Novo Nordisk, a leading pharmaceutical company, Ozempic belongs to a class of drugs called glucagon-like peptide-1 (GLP-1) receptor agonists.
+Semaglutide, known by various brand names, is a groundbreaking medication used in the treatment of type 2 diabetes (and obesity off-label).
+Developed by Novo Nordisk, a leading pharmaceutical company, semaglutide belongs to a class of drugs called glucagon-like peptide-1 (GLP-1) receptor agonists.

-Approved by the U.S. Food and Drug Administration (FDA) in December 2017, Ozempic has quickly gained recognition for its efficacy in controlling blood sugar levels and aiding in weight management for individuals with type 2 diabetes.
+Initially approved by the U.S. Food and Drug Administration (FDA) in December 2017, semaglutide has quickly gained recognition for its efficacy in controlling blood sugar levels and for aiding in weight management for individuals with type 2 diabetes.
 Its popularity stems from its unique mechanism of action, which mimics the effects of a naturally occurring hormone called GLP-1.

-Yes, Ozempic can cause constipation, and it's quite common.
-In studies, about 3% to 5% of people experienced constipation while taking Ozempic.
+Yes, semaglutide can cause constipation, and it's quite common.
+In studies, about 3% to 5% of people experienced constipation while taking semaglutide.
 Higher doses were correlated with higher rates of constipation, while lower doses saw fewer cases of side effects.
 Recent research suggests this could be even higher, ranging from 4% to 12%, again proportionate with dosages.
-But here's the good news: constipation happens less often than other digestive side effects.
-And only about 4% of people with gut-related side effects stop taking Ozempic, which shows that while they can be bothersome, they're usually not severe.
+But here's the good news: constipation occurs less frequently than other digestive side effects.
+Only about 4% of people with gut-related side effects discontinue semaglutide, which indicates that while these side effects can be bothersome, they're usually not severe.

 Other common side effects include: